graldij/DiffuseDrive/README.md

 * To run the training routine, run ```scripts/train.py``` with Python 3.8 or above.
 * Configuration of training is in ```config/carla.py```
 * To evaluate the model after training, run the script ```leaderboard/scripts/run_evaluation.sh```
-* We provide a trained checkpoint of the model (as described in the report) TODO
+* We provide a trained checkpoint of the model (as described in the report)(https://polybox.ethz.ch/index.php/s/BnQWSOyoMuWvUrQ)
 ---
 ## Further Comments
 * Our repository is based on the [Decision Diffuser](https://github.com/anuragajay/decision-diffuser/tree/main/code).